iAbhishek91/learn-docker-kubernetes/docker/DOCKERNOTES.md

 - We still use docker-compose.
 But insted of `docker-compose up`, we use `docker stack deploy`.

-FYI: *Same type of containers combine together to form service, many services combine togather to form a stack.
+FYI: *Same type of containers combine together to form service, many services combine together to form a stack.
 Stack generally represent a application*.

 ```yml
 version: 3